-to know about Cuba
+Important to know about Cuba

 Cuba, famous for its cigars and rum, is the largest island of the

 Greater Antilles and offers breathtaking beaches, fascinating

 history, culture, ecological wonders and more.
 Cuba has one of the

 best conservation of it's ecosystem, making every cuban dive sites

-feel like virgin and

-Cuban waters a paradise filled with
+feel like virgin and making Cuban waters a paradise filled with

 coral reefs, walls, different species of sponges and fish.

-Other excursions besides diving in the island.
+Other excursions besides diving in Cuba

+There is plenty to do in the island.
 In many places you will find

 cigars and rum factories.
-Night clubs for Salsa (Cuban dance) and City tours with colonial and
+Night clubs for Salsa (Cuban dance) and

-is a most do excursion.
+Visiting La Habana; capital of Cuba is a most do excursion.

 Where to dive in Cuba

 The island of Cuba has hundreds of kilometers of virgin beaches,

-envy to the "Top Dive Sites" of the
+envy to the "Top Dive Sites" of the world.

-Marinas y Náuticas, Marlin S.A, is a company of the Ministry of Sports
+Náuticas, Marlin S.A, is a company of the Ministry of Sports

 Diving information for Cuba